brave/qa-resources/wikitemplate.md

 - [ ] Verify that you can import `History`, `Favorites/Bookmarks`, `Passwords`, `Search Engines` and `Autofill` from Firefox
 - [ ] Verify that you can import `Favorites/Bookmarks` from Mirosoft Edge
 - [ ] Verify that importing bookmarks using `Bookmark HTML File` retains the folder structure on a clean profile
-- [ ] Verify that exporting `Passwords` using the `Export passwords...` feature under `brave://settings/passwords` works as expected
-- [ ] Verify that importing `Passwords` using the `Import` feature under `brave://settings/passwords` works as expected and is correctly displaying the imported passwords under `Saved Passwords`

 ### Context menus